-Licensing revenue for the three months ended June 30, 2014 was \$6.5 million, an increase of \$4.5 million, or 227%, compared to licensing revenue of \$2.0 million for the three months ended June 30, 2013.
-The increase was primarily due to the increased amounts recognized from the \$15.0 million development milestone payment we received in December 2013 related to the amendment to the AstraZeneca agreement and the \$25.0 million development milestone payment we received in May 2014 related to the dosing of the first patient in the Phase 2b ESRD clinical trial in hyperphosphatemia in April 2014, which are both being recognized ratably over our expected period of performance under the agreement.
-The estimated period of performance is based on the completion of all of the Phase 2 clinical trials for tenapanor.
-We estimate that the end of all Phase 2 clinical trials will be December 2016.
-The expected period of performance is reviewed quarterly and adjusted, as needed, to reflect the progress of clinical studies.
-The remaining increase was due to the \$1.25 million we recognized pursuant to the Option and License Agreement with Sanofi.
+Licensing revenue for the three months ended March 31, 2015 was \$3.9 million, an increase of \$0.6 million, or 20%, compared to licensing revenue of \$3.2 million for the three months ended March 31, 2014.
+The increase was primarily due to the amortization of deferred revenue from the \$25.0 million development milestone payment we received in May 2014, which is being recognized ratably over our expected period of performance under the agreement.
+The estimated period of performance is based on the completion of all of the Phase 2b clinical trials in CKD for tenapanor, which during the three months ended March 31, 2015 we estimated will be December 2017.
+The expected period of performance is reviewed quarterly and adjusted, as needed, to reflect our current assumptions regarding the timing of clinical studies.